-On the morning of May 11, 1970, a bus brought a group of people, most wearing suits and carrying briefcases, from the Intercontinental Hotel in downtown LA to Venice, at the time a troubled neighborhood of hippies, surfers, homeless, and artists.
+On the morning of May 11, 1970, a bus brought a group of people, most wearing suits and carrying briefcases, from the Intercontinental Hotel in downtown Los Angeles to Venice Beach, at the time a troubled neighborhood of hippies, surfers, people experiencing homelessness, and artists.
 They disembarked by the beach, wandered down a decrepit alley, stepped into a freshly made hole in the wall, passed by a pile of rubble, through a corridor, and into a large, dimly lit room with slightly colored skylights, white columns, and red canvas chairs in the center and pillows on the floor.
-The event was NASA’s First National Symposium on Habitability of Environments, and the place — the studio of the artist Robert Irwin.
+The event was NASA’s First National Symposium on Habitability of Environments, and the place—the studio of the artist Robert Irwin.

 The motivation for the symposium was set by the changing needs of the space program at the end of the Moon landing era, and the acute question: what does it take to build a habitable environment for humans in outer space?
 Irwin, then an artist in residence with the NASA subcontractor Garrett Corporation, found scientists’ approach to this question lacking the subjective perspective of the very human who would inhabit new environments: in his view, they mostly treated this as a technological challenge.
 He believed that art, as a discipline dedicated to subjective experiences, was in a position to contribute to the discussion.
 Together with his collaborator, space program psychologist Dr. Edward Wortz, Irwin decided to turn the NASA symposium into an artwork crafted for a single purpose: to challenge the dominant approach to habitability.